 Ease Of Installation

-While a central air conditioning system requires the installation of air ducts, a ductless mini-split system is able to be easily installed on the ceiling or walls in your house.
+While a central air conditioning system requires the installation of air ducts, a ductless air conditioner is able to work without ductwork and is able to be installed on the ceiling or walls in your house.
 In addition, a ductless system does not weigh as much.
 This makes it easier to install in various locations.

 Preservation of Cold Air